Updated October 2024

 Coach Painters

 John Lovegrove.
 1770.
-According to his adverts " regularly bread to the profession in London".
+According to his adverts " regularly bread up to the profession in London".
 (Reading Mercury March 1770)

 Coach Proprietors